OpenWebAdvocacy/website/src/pages/walled-gardens.md

 > Apple, though, gives its Safari browser privileges using Apple's WebKit browser engine that third-party apps from the App Store don't get.
 > <cite>[CNET Browser Choice - A thing of the Past?
 (May 23, 2012)](https://www.cnet.com/tech/services-and-software/browser-choice-a-thing-of-the-past/) <br />(emphasis added)</cite>

-> Firefox won't land on Apple's iOS until the fruity company relaxes its rules about third party browsers, according to Jay Sullivan, vice president of product at Mozilla.
+> Firefox won't land on Apple's iOS until the fruity company relaxes its rules about third-party browsers, according to Jay Sullivan, vice president of product at Mozilla.
 >
 > Sullivan spoke on a panel at the SXSW music-and-tech-fest in Austin, Texas, over the weekend, and told the crowd **Apple's refusal to allow the installation of Mozilla's preferred Gecko rendering engine is an immovable obstacle to development of an iOS version of Firefox**.
 > <cite>[The Register (Mar 10, 2013)](https://www.theregister.com/2013/03/10/no_firefox_for_ios/) <br />(emphasis added)</cite>